 In addition all individual main turrets can take damage.
 Turrets can either be destroyed, which is permanent, or disabled, which might be fixed by the crew.
 Even non penetrating hits can disable a turret, the chance being dependent on the shell size.
 Turrets can also jam from mechanical failures which are similar in effect to being disabled.
-A turret hit might trigger an ammunition flash fire, which might either destroy the ship or burn out two turrets.
+A penetrating turret hit might trigger an ammunition flash fire, which might either destroy the ship or burn out two turrets.
 The risk of this happening is dependent on nationality modifiers, which vary over time.

-Engine room hits will directly affect the speed of the ship.
+Engine room hits will in most cases affect the speed of the ship.

-Waterline hits or torpedo hits can cause progressive flooding, which will gradually cause flotation damage.
+Waterline hits (or hits by torpedoes) can cause progressive flooding, which will gradually cause flotation damage.
 Damage control will try to limit flooding.
 The chance of reducing flooding will increase if the ship is at lower speed.
 Going at high speed with extensive flooding can risk the ship.